puppetlabs/puppet-docs/source/learning/variables.markdown

     }
 {% endhighlight %}

-And here's the example from above, rewritten and more readable:

-{% highlight ruby %}
-    case $operatingsystem {
-      centos, redhat: { $apache = "httpd" }
-      debian, ubuntu: { $apache = "apache2" }
-      default: { fail("Unrecognized operating system for webserver") }
-    }
-{% endhighlight %}
+String matching is case-insensitive, like [the `==` comparison operator][lang_eq].
+Regular expressions are denoted with the slash-quoting used by Perl and Ruby; they're case-sensitive by default, but you can use the `(?i)` and `(?-i)` switches to turn case-insensitivity on and off inside the pattern.
+Regex matches also assign captured subpatterns to `$1`, `$2`, etc. inside the associated code block, with `$0` containing the whole matching string.
+See [the regular expressions section of the Puppet reference manual's data types page][regex] for more details.

+[lang_eq]: /puppet/latest/reference/lang_expressions.html#equality

 ### Selectors

-Selectors might be less familiar; they're kind of like the [ternary operator](http://en.wikipedia.org/wiki/%3F:), and kind of like the case statement.
+Selectors might be less familiar; they're kind of like the common [ternary operator](http://en.wikipedia.org/wiki/%3F:), and kind of like the case statement.

 Instead of choosing between a set of code blocks, selectors choose between a group of possible values.
 You can't use them on their own; instead, they're usually used to assign a variable.